Alternate Fighter: Expanded

 Daring Rescue

-As a reaction when a creature you can see within 30 feet is reduced to 0 hit points, you can expend one Exploit Die and move up to twice your walking speed, so long as you end the movement within 5 feet of the downed creature.
+When a friendly creature that you can see within 30 feet is reduced to 0 hit points, you can use your reaction to expend an Exploit Die, gaining temporary hit points equal to twice your Exploit Die, then move up to twice your speed.

 Destructive Slam

-In place of an attack, you can expend Exploit Dice (up to your proficiency bonus) and strike the ground at your feet, forcing all creatures in an adjacent 20-foot cube to make a Dexterity saving throw.
-On a failed save, they take bludgeoning damage equal to two rolls of your Exploit Die for each Exploit Die you spent + your Strength modifier and are knocked prone.
-On a success, they take half as much damage and don't fall prone.
-Objects in this area take the maximum amount of damage.
+In place of an attack, you can expend Exploit Dice (up to your Proficiency Bonus) and strike the ground, forcing all targets in an adjacent 20-foot cube to make a Strength saving throw.
+On a failure, targets take bludgeoning damage equal to twice your Exploit Die for each Exploit Die spent + your Strength modifier and fall prone.
+On a success, they take half as much damage and do not fall prone.
+Objects within this area take the maximum amount of damage.

 Gale Slash

-In place of an attack, you can expend Exploit Dice (up to your proficiency bonus) to rend the air in front of you with a melee weapon, forcing targets in an adjacent 20-foot cone to make a Constitution saving throw.
-On a failure, targets take slashing damage equal to two rolls of your Exploit Die for each Exploit Die spent + either your Strength or Dexterity modifier.
-On a successful save, targets take half as much damage.
+In place of an attack, you can expend Exploit Dice (up to your Proficiency Bonus) to rend the air in front of you with a melee weapon, forcing targets in an adjacent 20-foot cone to make a Constitution saving throw.
+On a failure, targets take slashing damage equal to twice your Exploit Die for each Exploit Die spent + either your Strength or Dexterity modifier.
+On a success, targets take half as much damage.

 Inspirational Speech